bastiennicoud/templates/README.md

 # TEMPLATES

-**This repo contains diffrents base templates for starting web projects.**
+**This repo contains diffrents foundation templates for starting web projects.**

 ## The templates